firefly2442/home-automation/README.md

 * add explanatory text on containers, documentation, images/GIFs to README, add helpful links
 * setup Frigate with SSL certs (is this possible to connect from HA?)
 * secure Frigate RTMP ports?
+* up substream FPS
+* build dockerized opencv based system that looks for blur or motion in video to identify object movement, this could be less computationally taxing than person object detection, send cases where it hits some percentage threshold to mqtt stream.
+Look into motioneye.